simuad/Collatz-MPI/README.md

 # Longest Collatz Sequence with MPI

-C program with MPI to to find longest Collatz sequence in given interval, which runs on VU cluster.
+C program with MPI to find longest Collatz sequence in given interval.
+Program runs on VU cluster.

 ## Compilation